 Congratulations to the following residential programs that have been awarded accreditation as certified Sanctuary ® Programs by The Sanctuary Institute of the Andrus Children’s Center:

 This accreditation is awarded to agencies that demonstrate excellence in their organizational and clinical practices through implementation of the Sanctuary Model.
 These programs join Pace School in Pittsburgh in being the only certified sites in Pennsylvania.
-Other sites will soon join these residential programs in being certified by The Sanctuary Institute, as part of the Department of Public Welfare’s Sanctuary pilot project
+Other sites will soon join these residential programs in being certified by The Sanctuary Institute, as part of the Department of Human Services' Sanctuary pilot project